-We have audited the financial statements of Karegnondi Water Authority (the "Authority"), a component unit of Genesee County Drain Commissioner Division of Water and Waste Services, as of and for the years ended September 30, 2023 and 2022 and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, as listed in the table of contents.
+We have audited the financial statements of Karegnondi Water Authority (the "Authority"), a component unit of Genesee County Drain Commissioner Division of Water and Waste Services, as of and for the years ended September 30, 2024 and 2023 and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Authority as of September 30, 2023 and 2022 and the changes in its financial position and its cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Authority as of September 30, 2024 and 2023 and the changes in its financial position and its cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.